Colonial-Dev/VEX-21417B/extras/RPi_Wireless_Link.md

 For this project, you'll need:
 - A Raspberry Pi.
   - I used a [Model 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) since that's what I already had, but if you can get your hands on one I would recommend the [Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
+Whatever you choose, just make sure it has a built-in Wifi chip.
   - A matching case is also a must, for ease of mounting and to prevent accidental damage.
 - A microSD card for the Pi's OS.
 Since the Pi will only be acting as a relay and won't be storing or running anything aside from a few short scripts, you can probably just use any old card you have lying around.
 The only requirement is that it needs to be at least 8 gigabytes.
 - A Li-ion battery pack.